 2. Talk it over.
 Talking to someone may feel like the last thing you want to do, but it anchors you in a common reality.
 It can be all too easy to get caught up in your own mental prison of repetitive fears and negative thoughts.
 Discuss stressors and anxieties to bring them to light.
 This helps you form healthier patterns of coping behaviors.
 Talk about your PTSD and triggers to help educate others about the disorder.
 Find a trusted friend, family member, counselor or community advocate for support in your recovery.

 4. Seek professional help.
 Counselors and psychiatrists help individuals form healthy coping mechanisms to better their lives.
-If you don’t want to discuss your situation with loved ones, a third-party mental health professional can lend a new perspective to your recovery.
+If you don’t want to discuss your situation with loved ones, a third-party mental health professional can lend a new perspective to your recovery and offer PTSD treatment options.
 Since they don’t know you personally, they are better inclined to spot something as an irregularity.
 Keep in mind—sometimes it takes a couple of tries to find someone that works well with you.

 5. Integrate new methods in daily life.
-Professional help grants you new methods to use in your daily life.
-The techniques and therapies introduced are only helpful if you put them to use.
+Professional help grants you new methods for how to cope with PTSD to use in your daily life.
+The PTSD treatment options, techniques, and therapies introduced are only helpful if you put them to use.
 Practice of these techniques throughout your typical routines creates positive patterns of behavior.
 In turn, you will develop better reactions to the stressors that previously burdened you.

 6. Consider medications.
 Don’t rule out the chemical and biological aids of medication.
 Medication can often be helpful when therapy isn’t enough.
 It also can help you get more benefit from PTSD-specific trauma focused therapies like prolonged exposure therapy and EMDR (Eye Movement Desensitization and Reprocessing).

-8. Use self-relaxation as a tool to heal.
+8. Use self-relaxation as a tool to heal and cope with PTSD.
 PTSD is a stress response and anxiety disorder.
 Your brain struggles to self-regulate calm responses.
 You must develop methodologies with purposeful effort to relax yourself when you notice a stress response reaction.
 Conscious muscle relaxation, breathing exercises, medication, massage, and prayer are good places to start.
 You must remove the stressful stimuli and find a positive remedy such as a quiet place, nature or other calming location that creates peace for you.
 These techniques must be approached slowly to see what works best for your healing, and in which manner.

 9. VA resources: The VA has very helpful patient tools and apps like PTSD Coach, which is free at www.ptsd.va.gov/public/materials/apps/ptsdcoach.asp.

 10. Ketamine.
-For patients who don’t respond to traditional medication and therapy, Ketamine IV infusions may be a good option.
+For patients who don’t respond to traditional PTSD treatment options, medication, or therapy, Ketamine IV infusions may be a good option.
 Ketamine is a newer treatment for several psychiatric disorders including Posttraumatic Stress Disorder (PTSD).
 An advantage of ketamine is that the benefits are substantial and are obtained within just one day of treatment.
 A further advantage is that accompanying depressive symptoms are also improved within a day of receiving ketamine.